Peterpiotr/siguren-documentation/docs/source/index.rst

 ===============================
-MotoSuiveur User Documentation
+MotoSuiveur® User Documentation
 ===============================

-**MotoSuiveur Solutions** are hoist safety solutions designed to actively permit only safe operation, and instantly default to a safe arrested state when hoisting is disrupted.
+**MotoSuiveur® Solutions** are hoist safety solutions designed to actively permit only safe operation, and instantly default to a safe arrested state when hoisting is disrupted.

 .. note::